rayhaanalykhan/UIAppUtils/README.md

     UIAppUtils.openEmailIntent(externalMailOptions: .showConfirmationPrompt, with: ["rayhaanalykhan@gmail.com"], subject: "", body: "")
     ```

-### ExternalMailOptions

-The `ExternalMailOptions` enum provides different options for handling email scenarios:

-- **showConfirmationPrompt**: Displays a confirmation prompt before accessing an external email app.
-- **goDirectlyToExternalMail**: Redirects the user directly to an external email app without any confirmation.
-- **doNotGoToExternalMail**: Does not redirect to an external email app.

 8. **Check Media Permissions:**

     Check for camera(video) or microphone(audio) permissions and handle the response.